 Therapy and other support at this age can be beneficial in building connections and participation in social, work or education including connecting with peers.

 Needs can change as students move through High School toward further education or the workplace.
-Support from Montrose therapists can assist you in keeping up with peers with both communication and physical movement needs.
+Support from Northcott therapists can assist you in keeping up with peers with both communication and physical movement needs.

 As you grow older you might like to catch your own transport, move out of home, holiday independently from your family and pursue a job.
-The team at Montrose can help you develop new skills, overcome accessibility barriers and work with other organisations who may not be as aware of intellectual disabilities to get the support you need.
+The team at Northcott can help you develop new skills, overcome accessibility barriers and work with other organisations who may not be as aware of intellectual disabilities to get the support you need.

 Once you leave school you may have more time for extra interests and hobbies.
 Hobbies are a great way to meet new people and learn new life skills.
 Our Lifestyle & Leisure group run day programs to help you be active, learn new skills and have fun.